 - 14. All members of the governing body and staff (full-time, part-time and volunteers) understand and fulfil their responsibilities; the governing body undertakes an annual review of the safeguarding and child protection policy and procedures and discharges the relevant duties. - 15.
 The Chair of the Education Committee and Governor responsible for overseeing Health and Welfare meet with the DSL and Head twice yearly to monitor in general terms any referrals, concerns or complaints, the efficiency with which the School's duties have been discharged and the contribution of the School to inter-agency working, and report back on their findings to subsequent Full Council Meetings. - 16.
-The Vice Chair of Governors meets with the Head to review sample personnel files and the Single Central Register on a termly basis. - 17.
+A Governor meets with the HR Administrator to review sample personnel files and the Single Central Register on a termly basis. - 17.
 Any identified deficiencies and weaknesses are remedied without delay; in particular, if a substantiated allegation has been made against a member of staff, the School will work with designated officers from SSCB Support Team to determine whether there are any improvements to be made to its procedures or practices to prevent similar events occurring in the future. - 18.
 We have a DSL, Mrs Melanie Bloor-Black, who is a member of the School's Leadership Team; her role is to keep full and detailed records, coordinate concerns, act as the main referral point for the investigating agencies of social care and the police, and act as trainer and adviser in School. - 19.
 We have one Deputy Safeguarding Lead, the Director of Academic Studies Mr David Bruce and Mr Robin Harskin, Head of Boarding, are both trained DDSLs. - 20.
-The DSL and the DDSL have undertaken the three foundation modules provided by SSCB (or their equivalent) and update their DSL training every 2 years. - 21.
-The Head is trained to Level 3 in safeguarding in order to support the work of the DSL and DDSL, though the Head is not a nominated member of the safeguarding team.
+The DSL and the DDSL have undertaken the three foundation modules provided by SSCB (or their equivalent) and update their DSL training every 2 years.